parkpow/parkpow-documentation/source/index.html.md

 camera | string | True | Code of the camera capturing the image. image | file | True | Image captured by the camera. results| JSON | True | License plate detected by the ALPR software (for example Plate Recognizer SDK).

+## Automatic Image Transfer

+Automatic Image Transfer is a command line tool that runs our [ALPR SDK](https://platerecognizer.com) and sends the results to ParkPow.

+It monitors a directory and all its sub-directories.
+When a new image is added, it passes them to the SDK that reads license plates.
+The data is then sent to our parking management service Parkpow.
+Once processed, images are moved to an archive directory.

+To get started call `python transfer.py --help`

+### Requirements:
+- Plate Recognizer SDK
+- A Parkpow account
+- Python3